flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 export default ShareModal
 ```

+---
 ### What is missing ?

 Most of the time, the first draft handle the basic use cases but you will soon reach scenarios where it doesn't work.
 Let's focus on some basic ones :

-#### What if I don't want to use a trigger element on a specific modal ?
+#### What if we don't want to use a trigger element on a specific modal ?

 This is probably the easiest scenario.
-You just have to check of *triggerElement* exist and to do nothing if it doesnt.
+You just have to check if *triggerElement* exists and to do nothing if it doesnt.

 ```jsx
 // withTriggerElement.tsx